How to track employee time the mobile way

 TimeStation states, “turn any smartphone or tablet into a cloud-based time & attendance system.”
 (There they go with the cloud-based again) With TimeStation, employees use employee cards with special QR codes or assigned PIN numbers.
 Their free plan includes up to 10 employees and 2 administrators.

 Is it worth the investment?

 Although printed time sheets seem easy enough, the accuracy and convenience of a system outweighs the cost.
 As Neil Abramson says, “While employees are not out to intentionally cheat their company, they do it all the time.
 To the employee, 9:05 am feels like 9 am.
 It not only cheats the company, it makes the employee that’s always on time, feel cheated too.”

-If you are still searching for the right time clock system, Capterra (the company we use to refer SimpleConsign) features Top 20 Time Clock Software Product reviews.
+Furthermore, Capterra (the company we use to refer SimpleConsign) features Top 20 Time Clock Software Product reviews if you’re still searching for the right time clock system

 I have been a writer for various forms of marketing for over 40 years.
 I've written my share of radio and TV scripts, magazine and newspaper ads as well as direct mail brochures and newsletters.
 Currently, as the Marketing Coordinator for Traxia, home of SimpleConsign software, I've moved into blog posts, eBooks and website text.
 It's been an ever changing and ever challenging journey but I've loved it all along the way.